gherking/gherking.github.io/index.md

 * **Filter** - [gpc-filter](https://github.com/gherking/gpc-filter) - to include or exclude scenario/outline of a resulting feature file based on a cucumber-tag-expression.
 * **For Loop** - [gpc-for-loop](https://github.com/gherking/gpc-for-loop) - to loop scenarios and scenario outlines in order to repeat them.
 * **Macro** - [gpc-macro](https://github.com/gherking/gpc-macro) - to create and execute macros.
+* **Remove Comments** - [gpc-remove-comments](https://github.com/gherking/gpc-remove-comments) - to remove all or particular type of semantic comments from the feature file.
 * **Remove Duplicates** - [gpc-remove-duplicates](https://github.com/gherking/gpc-remove-duplicates) - to remove duplicated tags or example data table rows.
 * **Replacer** - [gpc-replacer](https://github.com/gherking/gpc-replacer) - to replace keywords in the feature files.
 * **Scenario Numbering** - [gpc-scenario-numbering](https://github.com/gherking/gpc-scenario-numbering) - to add an index to all scenario and scenario outline's name.